invertase/react-native-firebase-docs/v3.0.*/auth/getting-started.md

 # Authentication - Getting Started

 Firebase makes authentication super easy to implement out of the box whether you're looking for anonymous, email & password or social authentication.

 For newcomers, although the API is simple, actually implementing it into the flow of your app may seem tricky.
-The following guide will run through a few scenarios which you'll likely find coming across.
+The following guide will run through a couple of scenarios which you'll likely find coming across.

 We'll only be using React Native & RNFirebase here to avoid any confusion, although you may want to hook this up with a state management tool like [Redux](http://redux.js.org/docs/introduction/) as your app becomes more complex.